 See the entire photo collection on Past Perfect Online:

-October 2019 marks the 150th birthday of Louisville-born and nationally-renowned sculptor Enid Yandell (1869-1934), known for the figure of Pan on Hogan’s Fountain and the Daniel Boone statue, both in Cherokee Park.
-In this celebratory exhibit, the Filson examines how Enid broke the mold that society and the art establishment imposed on women in the late 19th and early 20th centuries by pursuing a career as a sculptor.
+October 2019 marks the 150th birthday of Louisville-born and nationally-renowned sculptor Enid Yandell (1869-1934).
+This celebratory exhibit examines how Enid broke the mold that society and the art establishment imposed on women in the late 19th and early 20th centuries by pursuing a career as a sculptor.
 The materials in this exhibit come from the Filson Historical Society's Special Collections and represent a sampling of Enid's life as a sculptor and activist.

 Originally Louisville's meatpacking district, butcher shops dominated the area in the 1800s.
 Today, the neighborhood is home to a number of restaurants, bars, a distillery, and more, along with unique shotgun style houses.

 The Notable Neighborhoods Series from the Filson Historical Society is designed to connect people with history in a meaningful way and to highlight resources available at the Filson.
 This small gallery features maps, photographs, and other historic material from the Filson's special collections.